Wonderful integrates with:

 Step 1: Compiling batch payment data

-● Amount to be transferred
+● The amount to be transferred

 ● Payment reference numbers